-The Dact2 protein may play an important role in oncogenesis, metastasis, wound healing and stem cell biology.
-Molecular signaling pathways potentially involving Dact2 include the Wnt/β-catenin pathway, the Wnt/PCP non-β-catenin-dependent pathway, regulation of small GTPases of the Rho family, and pathways involving the Dishevelled signal transduction molecule, such as p120-catenin signaling.
-There is evidence that Dact2 also regulates the TGF-β pathway.
-In vitro and in vivo knockdown models would be very useful for studying Dact2 function in disease, but have not been reported to date.
+The Dact3 protein plays an important role in oncogenesis, metastasis, wound healing and stem cell biology.
+Molecular signaling pathways potentially involving Dact3 include the Wnt/β-catenin pathway, the Wnt/PCP non-β-catenin-dependent pathway, regulation of small GTPase of the Rho family, and pathways involving the Dishevelled signal transduction molecule, such as p120-catenin signaling.
+Dact3 may also be involved in the regulation of the TGF-β pathway.
+In vitro and in vivo knockdown models would be very useful for studying Dact3 function in disease but have not been reported to date.